 PhD candidates participating in both the 3MT Training and the 3MT Competition will receive 1 ECTS credit as part of the Graduate Campus Transferable Skills course program ((has to be recognized by your faculty).

-Further information about 3MT in general (University of Queensland).
+Further information about 3MT in general (University of Queensland)

 All PhD candidates matriculated at the University of Zurich can join the competition.
 Advance registration is required.
-Also, it is recommended that you take part in the 3MT Training, organized exclusively for those participating in the competition.
+Also, it is recommended that you take part in the 3MT Training, organized exclusively and individually for those participating in the competition.

 Presentations must be based on research that is directly related to the own doctoral research.